 Stop Procrastinating on Finalizing your Divorce in California

 Stress and emotion are incredible motivators.
 When things are stressful, we tend to act very quickly.
 The first step that people usually take is to physically separate.
 One person will move out just to remove themselves from a very emotional situation.
 In some case, after a separation, a divorce happens quickly.
-There are issues about spousal and child support, asset distribution, and so many other things that make the step after separation come right away.
+There are issues about spousal support and child support, asset distribution, and so many other things that make the step after separation come right away.

 Sometimes, the next step is not so dire.
 Once the separation occurs, the stress is instantly relieved.
 This happens often when there are no young children to worry about or there is a hope that the issues can be resolved over time.
 Another reason that people procrastinate may be health insurance.
 There are so many reasons that people give for not moving on to the next step.
 When it comes down to it, it is easier to procrastinate than it is to move forward.